 Our equipment and services are very technical and the offshore environment poses its own challenges.
 Performing the work we do pursuant to the terms of our contracts can be difficult for various reasons, including equipment failure or reduced performance, human error, third-party failure or other fault, design flaws, weather, water currents or soil conditions.
-In particular, our Q7000 vessel is a unique, new-build asset that may experience start-up challenges, and although we have worked in West Africa previously, operating in that region presents certain incremental complications; any of these factors could lead to performance concerns.
-Additionally, the occurrence or threat of an epidemic or pandemic disease could cause vessel downtime or suspension of operations, which may be beyond our control.
+In particular, our assets may experience challenges operating in new locations, presenting incremental complications; any of these factors could lead to performance concerns.
+The nature of offshore operations requires our offshore crew members as well as our customers and vendors to periodically travel to and from the vessels.
+The occurrence or threat of an epidemic or pandemic disease, including the ongoing COVID-19 pandemic and any related governmental regulations or other travel restrictions or safety measures, may impede our ability to execute such crewing or crew changes, which could lead to vessel downtime or suspension of operations, which may be beyond our control.
 Failure to perform in accordance with contract specifications can result in reduced rates (or zero rates), contractual penalties, and ultimately, termination in the event of sustained non-performance.
 Reduced revenues and/or contract termination due to our inability or failure to perform operationally could have a material adverse effect on our financial position, results of operations and cash flows.